Impartial achievement and avoidance games for generating finite groups: Avoidance games

-by Lemma~\ref{lem:mex}. \end{proof} The upshot of Proposition~\ref{prop:folding} is that each structure class is associated to two nim-numbers.
+by Lemma~\ref{lem:mex} since $\mex(\nopt(I))=\nim(I)\in\nopt(T')$. \end{proof} The upshot of Proposition~\ref{prop:folding} is that each structure class is associated with two nim-numbers.
 In light of this, we can append this information to a structure digraph to form a (folded) \emph{structure diagram}, which is visualized as follows.
 A structure class $X_{I}$ is represented by a triangle pointing down if $I$ is odd and by a triangle pointing up if $I$ is even.
 The triangles are divided into a smaller triangle and a trapezoid.
 The smaller triangle represents the odd positions of $X_{I}$ and the trapezoid represents the even positions of $X_{I}$.
 The numbers are the nim-numbers of these positions.
 There is a directed edge from $X_{I}$ to $X_{J}$ provided $X_{J}\in\opt(X_{I})$.

+For a nontrivial group $G$, $\Phi(G)$ and $\Phi(G)\setminus\{e\}$ are positions in $X_{\Phi(G)}$.
+Hence $X_{\Phi(G)}$ contains both even and odd positions.
+Corollary~\ref{cor:dngCompat} now implies that every structure class contains both even and odd positions.
 The nim-number of the game can be easily read from the structure diagram.
 It is the number in the trapezoid part of the triangle representing the source vertex of the structure digraph.

 \begin{example} Figure~\ref{fig:Z9} shows a representative game digraph and the corresponding unfolded and folded structure diagrams for $\dng(\mathbb{Z}_{9})$.
 Since $\mathbb{Z}_{9}$ only has a single maximal subgroup, there is a unique structure class.
-The small triangle in the structure diagram represents the collection $\{\{0,3,6\},\{3\},\{0\}\}$ of the odd positions with nim-number $0$ while the trapezoid represents the collection $\{\{3,6\},\{0,3\},\emptyset\}$ of even positions with nim-number $1$.
+The small triangle in the structure diagram represents the collection of odd positions with nim-number $0$.
+This collection includes the representative positions $\{0,3,6\},\{3\}$, and $\{0\}$.
+The trapezoid represents the collection of even positions with nim-number $1$.
+This collection includes positions $\{3,6\},\{0,3\}$, and $\emptyset$.
 Every position in a collection is connected to another position on the next level.
 The chain shown in the figure ends on an odd level with the terminal position $I=\{0,3,6\}$.
 This is why the large triangle representing $X_{I}$ points down and the small triangle representing the odd positions is on the bottom.

 The structure diagram can be used to find the nim-numbers.
 Since the only terminal position is in the smaller triangle, these positions have nim-number $0$.
 The positions in the trapezoid are only connected to the positions in the smaller triangle so they have nim-number $\mex\{0\}=1$.
 The non-terminal positions in the smaller triangle are only connected to positions in the trapezoid so they have nim-number $\mex\{1\}=0$.
 We conclude that $\dng(\mathbb{Z}_{9})=*1$. \end{example} We want to recognize similar structure classes. \begin{defn} The \emph{type} of the structure class $X_{I}$ is the triple